gobstones/gobstones-guidelines/src/pages/coding/testing/index.md

 });
 ```

-How to test react components
+How to test React components

 ### Unit test of modules with static objects

 Usually, when a module returns an object, that object contains no state that can or should be modified from the exterior.
 In such cases, we will test the object in a similar way as we test classes, except that there will be no `given` clause, as there are no states that are relevant for the object.

 An example of this would be something like:

 ```ts
 describe('stringUtilities', () => {
     when('equalsIgnoringCase', () => {